 2. Optimise for search

 Make sure you are following SEO best practices.
 Be aware that you will want to optimise your website not for Google, but Baidu.
-Baidu is the most popular search engine in China, with a 74% share of the search engine market.
-To rank well on Baidu, you need to ensure that all your headlines, descriptions and meta tags use the most relevant and popular Mandarin keywords.
+Baidu is the most popular search engine in China.
+To rank well on Baidu, you need to ensure that all your headlines, descriptions and meta tags use the most relevant and popular Simplified Chinese keywords.
 Use a native speaker to conduct this keyword research and make sure that you regularly monitor keywords and search terms so that you notice any changes straight away.

 3. Use social media

 Social media is very important in China.
-However, Facebook, Twitter and YouTube are all banned in the country, so don’t waste your time and resources on these platforms.
-Instead, focus on Weibo and WeChat, which are China’s most popular social networks.
-Many universities aren’t currently on these platforms; a wasted opportunity for them and a chance for your university to be ahead of the curve.
-Make sure your posts are in Chinese, post regularly and try to tap into trending topics if they are relevant.
-Consider supporting your organic efforts with paid posts.
+However, many Western social platforms are banned in China, including Facebook, Instagram, Twitter, Pinterest, Quora, WhatsApp, YouTube and others.
+So, do not waste your time and resources on these platforms.
+Instead, focus on popular Chinese social networks, such as WeChat, Weibo, Zhihu, Little Red Book, Bilibili and Douyin.
+Many universities are not currently on these platforms; a wasted opportunity for them and a chance for your university to get ahead of the curve.
+Make sure your posts are in Simplified Chinese, post regularly and try to tap into trending topics, if they are relevant.

 4. Develop a content marketing strategy

-Both Chinese prospective students and their parents want more in-depth written content available to them in Mandarin.
-Here are some content ideas to get your started: your specific requirements for Chinese students, the benefits of studying at your university (e.g. your prestige/reputation/rankings, better employment prospects etc.), how international students are treated, testimonials from current Chinese students etc.
+Both Chinese prospective students and their parents want more in-depth written content available to them in Simplified Chinese.
+Here are some content ideas to get your started: your specific requirements for Chinese students, the benefits of studying at your university (e.g. your prestige/reputation/rankings, better employment prospects, etc.), how international students are treated, testimonials from current Chinese students, etc.

 5. Focus on engagement